 The mission of the College of Nursing at Northwest Nazarene University is to provide a quality nursing education and prepare nurses who excel in clinical practice by providing patient and family centered care in the context of Christlike behavior.

-Linda Valenzuela (Dean), Georgianna Ainslie (RN-BSN director), Jan Crabill, Joshua Daniels, Bethany Hazel, Rebekkah Hulen (BSN Director and Department Chair), Bethany Mello (FNP Director), Annette Thompson, Jane Weis, Bonnie Zaroban
+Linda Valenzuela (Dean), Georgianna Ainslie (RN-BSN director), Brennan Carmody, Jan Crabill, Joshua Daniels, Amanda Giomi, Bethany Hazel, Julie Helgeson, Rebekkah Hulen (BSN Director and Department Chair), Bethany Mello (FNP Director), Jane Weis

 The goal of the undergraduate nursing program is to equip baccalaureate prepared nurses to practice as nurse leaders who:

 - advocate for individuals, families, and communities through evidence-based care;